-Brazil lawmakers pass spending cap in boost to Temer's austerity drive
+Brazil lawmakers pass spending cap, boosting Temer's austerity drive

 The vote was Temer's biggest victory in Congress since he took the presidency in May amid a political crisis that toppled his predecessor and former running mate Dilma Rousseff.

-"This is a clear sign of Congress' commitment to rebalance the fiscal account and rescue fiscal responsibility," Temer's spokesman, Alexandre Parola, told reporters shortly after the tense vote in which opposing lawmakers exchanged insults and threats.
+"This is a clear sign of Congress' commitment to rebalance the fiscal account and rescue fiscal responsibility," Temer's spokesman, Alexandre Parola, told reporters soon after the tense vote, in which opposing lawmakers exchanged insults and threats.

+The lower house rejected all eight opposition proposals to change the amendment, keeping the test intact.

 An experienced former lawmaker, Temer has blamed Rousseff for the years of overspending that eroded the fiscal accounts and cost Brazil its coveted investment-grade rating last year.